 The new law will give those under 65 access to Medigap coverage at an affordable rate.

 The change is good news for those on Medicare disability in New Hampshire.

 New Hampshire Medicare Advantage Plans

-Standard Medicare doesn’t offer a MOOP, this means beneficiaries could spend tens of thousands of dollars during a year of bad health.
+Standard Medicare doesn’t offer a Maximum Out of Pocket.
+This means beneficiaries could spend tens of thousands of dollars during a year of bad health.